-Figure 6 shows the power consumption patterns of the results of applying DVS to Face model and Jellyfish along their 10 frames, where the measured powers are relative values.
+Figure 6 shows the power consumption patterns of the results of applying DVS to Face model and Jelly fish along their 10 frames, where the measured powers are relative values.
+The values of power consumption are relative to watt (W) and the values of execution time to milliseconds (ms).
+The power consumption of original (non-DVS) executions has a pattern in Figure 5(b) and others result from DVS.

 In Face model, energy gain was 47% of CPU and 43% of memory, 46% in the total energy consumption.
 The performance of Face model benefited from the vertex caching by 43% and thus the voltage was more effectively adjusted every frame.
+Since our target platform has discrete level of frequencies available, more fragmented slacks generated in the geometry can be added and used in the rasterization phase.
 Jellyfish has 40 or more moving objects each frame, and the number of objects varies frame by frame.
-We saved 12% total energy with 5% performance overhead and 8% without performance overhead in Jellyfish (Figure 7).